Cruelty and the Beast: Recording and production

 This was the last Cradle of Filth album to feature guitarist and songwriter Stuart Anstis and drummer Nick Barker, the first to feature guitarist Gian Pyres, and the only full-length album to feature keyboardist Lecter.

 The production and mixing for Cruelty and the Beast has attracted some criticism, particularly for the sound quality of the drumming.
 Sarah Jezebel Deva revealed on the band's official messageboards: "[The production is] absolute rubbish.
 I remember when I first heard it – Dani played it – I walked out with tears in my eyes.
 I had spent twenty-five hours working in the studio on that album and it sounded like I had my head in a toilet [...] most of my vocals you couldn't hear."
-After walking out of the room after Dani played it to her, she claimed to have bumped into drummer Nick Barker, who also expressed his dissatisfaction.
-In an interview with Scars and Guitars in 2020, Barker stated he cried when he heard the mix and demanded that the album release be postponed.
-Barker also stated that the main songwriters, Stuart Anstis, Les Smith and himself wanted either Andy Sneap or Peter Tägtgren to record the album and were overridden by the label.
+After exiting the room where she had heard the masters, she claimed to have bumped into drummer Nick Barker, who also expressed his dissatisfaction.
+In an interview with Scars and Guitars in 2020, Barker revealed that he had also cried due to intense frustration after hearing the mix and demanded that the album release be postponed.
+Barker also stated that the main songwriters, Stuart Anstis, Les Smith and himself originally requested that either Andy Sneap or Peter Tägtgren record the album, but were overridden by the demands of the label.
+Eventually the album did see a proper remix, where it was reissued in 2019 as Cruelty and the Beast - Re-Mistressed, resolving most of the sound problems that the record was initially criticized for.